Atlanta Braves at Philadelphia Phillies

 Radio: 850 AM

-Cameron Rupp had two hits with a double for the Phillies, who have lost seven of nine.
+Ben Revere had three hits, including a triple, for the Phillies, who have lost five of seven.

 The Braves jumped on Kyle Kendrick in the first inning thanks to Freeman's three-run drive.
 Freeman's RBI double in the second boosted Atlanta's lead to 4-0 before Kendrick settled down.

 Kendrick (3-8) tossed a season-best eight innings, giving up four runs and nine hits with eight strikeouts and two walks.

 But the early damage was too much to overcome for Philadelphia's sagging offense, which entered ranked 11th in the NL in batting average at .241.
 The Phillies scored three runs or fewer for the 39th time this season and dropped to 7-32 in those games.

 The Phillies scored twice in the fourth on Jimmy Rollins' RBI groundout and Marlon Byrd's RBI single.